Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ### Group Actions

 Group actions are actions that apply when multiple documents have been selected.
-For example, when looking at the table either in Search or Stage, selecting multiple rows and right clicking on those rows will open the group action menu.
+For example, when looking at the table either in Search or Stage, selecting multiple rows and right-clicking on those rows will open the group action menu.
 Alternatively, you can access these actions by clicking on the Action dropdown menu above the table.
 Below is a list of the possible actions you can perform on a group of documents.
 Note that all of the actions may not always appear, as they depend on the scenario.

 #### **Open Each in New Tab**